gitlabhq/gitlabhq/doc/integration/ldap.md

 For manual GitLab installations, simply uncomment the `sync_time` entry in your `gitlab.yml` and set it to the value you desire.

 Please note that changing the LDAP sync time can influence the performance of your GitLab instance.

+## What sort of queries can my LDAP server expect from GitLab EE?

+Active GitLab users trigger 'permission updates' by signing in or interacting with GitLab, and in addtion all GitLab users (active or not) get a permission update during the daily sweep.
+The number of permission updates per day depends on how many of your GitLab users are active and on how many LDAP-enabled GitLab users exist in your GitLab SQL database.

+During a 'permission update' for a user, GitLab does 1-2 queries for the specific user, and 1 queries for each LDAP group known to GitLab.
+GitLab fetches all available attributes of LDAP user and group objects on most queries.
+If you use Active Directory, GitLab performs additional 'extensibleMatch' queries to check for nested group membership and whether the user is blocked, one of each per user and group.

+Note that usually not all user and group objects in an organization's LDAP tree will be known to GitLab.
+GitLab only queries LDAP user objects corresponding to users who use or have used GitLab.
+Similarly, GitLab only queries LDAP group objects that have been (manually) linked to a GitLab group by a GitLab user or administrator.